clojuresque/base/README.txt

-# clj-gradle – a Clojure plugin for Gradle
+# clojuresque – a Clojure plugin for Gradle

 ## What is Gradle?